rma92/rm_telnet_chat/Readme.md

 I have provided a single threaded telnet chat server.
 This implementation should run on any version of Windows > 5.0 (Windows 2000), and also on POSIX systems.

 This should compile cleanly with a C++ compiler.
-The application can also be compiled with a C compiler, and basic functionality will work, but persistant storage of usernames will not work (as this is implemented using an std Map for simplicity, as it was uninteresting for the original demo).
+The application can also be compiled with a C compiler, and basic functionality will work, but protecting usernames with a password will not work.

 ### Functionality